Michelle Trachtenberg

+Michelle Christine Trachtenberg (October 11, 1985 – February 26, 2025) was an American actress.
+After beginning her career in commercials at age three, she made her television debut in her first credited role on the Nickelodeon series The Adventures of Pete & Pete (1994–1996) and her feature film debut in the 1996 comedy Harriet the Spy.
+As a child actress, Trachtenberg starred in several Nickelodeon productions.
+In 1997, she won a Young Artist Award for her performance in CBS's sitcom Meego.
+She also played Penny Brown in Disney's 1999 Inspector Gadget film.

-Trachtenberg found further success on the WB supernatural drama television series Buffy the Vampire Slayer (2000–2003) as Dawn Summers, the younger sister of the show's eponymous protagonist, a role which won her another Young Artist Award and earned her three Saturn Award nominations.
-She also earned a Daytime Emmy Award nomination for her role as the host of the Discovery Kids series Truth or Scare (2001–2003).
-During the mid-2000s, she had starring roles in the films EuroTrip (2004) and Ice Princess (2005) and supporting roles in the films Mysterious Skin (2004) and Black Christmas (2006).
-In the late 2000s and early 2010s, her recurring role on the CW teen drama television series Gossip Girl (2008–2012) as socialite Georgina Sparks earned her further popularity, and she also starred on the NBC television series Mercy (2009–2010) as Chloe Payne.
+Trachtenberg found success on the supernatural drama series Buffy the Vampire Slayer (2000–2003) as Dawn Summers, the younger sister of the show's title character, a role which won her another Young Artist Award and earned her three Saturn Award nominations.
+She was also nominated for a Daytime Emmy Award for her role as the host of the Discovery Kids series Truth or Scare (2001–2003).
+In her late teens and early 20s, Trachtenberg rose to further prominence in the film EuroTrip (2004) and as Georgina Sparks on the CW series Gossip Girl (2008–2012).
+During the mid-2000s, she also had a starring role in the film Ice Princess (2005) and supporting roles in the films Mysterious Skin (2004) and Black Christmas (2006).
+She also starred in the film 17 Again and on the NBC series Mercy (2009–2010).

 In the 2010s, Trachtenberg starred in several television films, including Killing Kennedy (2013) and Sister Cities (2015), and in the science fiction film The Scribbler (2014).
-She provided the lead voice of Judy in the Facebook Watch adult animated web series Human Kind Of (2018), and executive produced the teen drama web series Guidance (2015–2017) and the Tubi true crime television series Meet, Marry, Murder (2021–present), the latter of which she hosts as of 2022.
+She provided the lead voice of Judy in Facebook Watch's adult animated web series Human Kind Of (2018) and executive produced the teen drama web series Guidance (2015–2017) and Tubi's true crime series Meet, Marry, Murder (2021).
+She died in 2025 of complications of diabetes.

-Early life
+Early life and education

-Trachtenberg was born on October 11, 1985 in New York City, the daughter of Jewish immigrants from Russia and Germany.
-Her grandparents reside in Israel, but she celebrates Christmas and "all" religions, having gone to a Catholic high school because, she said, its tuition fees were lower than those of the Jewish alternative.